-(ii) Amounts owed by other related parties are unsecured, interest-free and have no fixed date of repayment.
-The balance is net of expected credit losses of EUR753 (2019: Nil).
+Amounts owed by other related parties are unsecured, interest-free and have no fixed date of repayment (note 23).
+The balance is net of expected credit losses of EUR1,740 (2020: EUR753).

 15. CASH AND CASH EQUIVALENTS

 Cash and cash equivalents included in the cash flow statement comprise the following: